ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 --------------------------------------------------------------------------------
 All the resources for this tutorial, including some helpful cheatsheets can be downloaded from [this repository](.)
 Clone and download the repo as a zipfile, then unzip and set the folder as your working directory:

+First, set your working directory by running the code below, or clicking `Session/Set Working Directory/Choose Directory` from the RStudio menu.
+Create a new R Script file, where you will be adding the code for your maps.

 ```r
 setwd()
 ```